permafrost06/contacts-manager-wp/README.md

 - Add/remove/edit functionality in the admin panel.
 - Add actions and filters.

-### Note: Does not check for edge-cases.
+### Note: No error checking.
 E.g. if not existent ID is supplied etc.